-set Management Strategy and Planning Asset Management Policy MLM shall develop and implement an Asset Management System that is with SANS55001 and MFMA.
-The MLM Asset Management Policy shall development and implementation of the Strategic Asset Management Pla and the achievement of the Asset Management Objectives.
+sset Management Strateg et Management Strategy and Planning Asset Management Policy MLM shall develop and implement an Asset Management System that is aligned with SANS55001 and MFMA.
+The MLM Asset Management Policy shall inform the development and implementation of the Strategic Asset Management Plan (SAMP) and the achievement of the Asset Management Objectives.
 Asset Management Strategy and Objectives MLM will develop Asset Management Objectives aligned with the MLM IDP and will review them annually.
 Asset Management Planning MLM will develop a 10-year Asset Management Plan (AMP) that is reviewed annually.
-Decision Making Capital Investment Decision Making MLM shall consider the impact of full lifecycle costs, maintenance and operations implications, operational risks, and long-term asset performance in capital investment decision-making for new asset and capital renewals.
-Operations and maintenance decision-making MLM shall adopt decision-making criteria that considers the asset lifecycle costs at every phase of the asset lifecycle.
-Lifecycle Delivery Technical Standards MLM shall adopt the AMS that adheres to relevant and appropriate international and national technical and accounting standards in achieving the Asset Management Objectives.
-Asset creation, operation and disposal MLM will develop, implement and maintain processes for the acquisition, creation, installation, commisioning, decommissioning, disposal and hand-over of new assets.
+Decision Making Capital Investment Decision Making MLM shall consider the impact of full lifecycle costs, maintenance and operations implications, operational risks, and long-term asset performance in capita investment decision-making for new asset and capital renewals.
+Operations and maintenance decision-making MLM shall adopt decision-making criteria that considers the asset lifecycle costs every phase of the asset lifecycle.
+Lifecycle Delivery Lifecycle Delivery Technical Standards MLM shall adopt the AMS that adheres to relevant and appropriate international and national technical and accounting standards in achieving the Asset Management Objectives.
+Asset creation, operation and disposal MLM will develop, implement and maintain processes for the acquisition, creation, installation, commissioning, decommissioning, disposal and hand-over of new assets.
 Maintenance Delivery MLM shall carry out the maintenance of the assets through a centralised, formalised and computerised maintenance management system (CMMS) that includes preventative, predictive and corrective maintenance management.
 Configuration Management MLM shall establish, document and implement a process to record and update the asset information including design, maintenance and operational information throughout its life.
-Resource Management MLM shall ensure the appropriate use of resources including funds, people, plant, tools and materials in the delivery of asset management activities.
-Assets used by MLM shall be safely and effectively operated and maintained according to the maintenance and operational specifications, including those specified by Original Equipment Manufacturers.
+MLM shall ensure the appropriate use of resources including funds, people, plant, tools and materials in the delivery of asset management activities.
+Resource Management Assets used by MLM shall be safely and effectively operated and maintained according to the maintenance and operational specifications, including those specified by Original Equipment Manufacturers.